pifroggi/vs_degrade/README.md

 <br />

 ## Jpeg Degradation
 Degrades a YUV clip directly as is, without upsampling chroma or doing any format/color conversions, since Jpeg also works in YUV.
-Adds purely spatial compression artifacts.
+Adds purely spatial compression artifacts and is very fast.

 ```python
 import vs_degrade